 We assist:

-🔷 Protection may also apply when persecutors believe or perceive that the person belongs to one of these protected groups.
-Immigration Judges or asylum officers then evaluate whether the harm suffered or feared occurred “on account of” that protected ground, along with several other legal factors.
+Immigration officers and immigration judges evaluate whether the harm suffered or feared occurred “on account of” a protected ground, along with other legal requirements.

-A large number of asylum cases are denied each year.
-In many situations, the denial does not occur because the applicant did not experience serious harm.
-Instead, cases often fail because the claim was unclear, inconsistent, or poorly structured.
-Immigration officers and judges must evaluate whether the testimony, written application, and supporting evidence form a consistent and reliable account of what happened and why the applicant cannot safely return home.
-Ultimately, asylum decisions frequently turn on credibility.
+Many asylum cases are denied even when the applicant has experienced serious harm.
+Cases often fail because the claim is unclear, inconsistent, incomplete, or poorly structured.
+Immigration officers and judges must evaluate whether the testimony, written application, and supporting evidence form a consistent and reliable account of what happened, why it happened, and why the applicant cannot safely return home.
+Credibility is often central to that decision.

-At Kennedy Law, we prepare asylum cases with a structured approach designed to present a clear narrative, consistent documentation, and testimony that accurately reflects the client’s experiences.
-Our process includes detailed declaration drafting, careful organization of evidence, and thorough preparation for interviews and hearings.
+At Kennedy Law, we prepare asylum cases with a structured process designed to present a clear narrative, consistent documentation, and testimony that accurately reflects the client’s experiences.

 Kennedy Law, LLC